Harshadeep100/PowerBI_Dashboard/README.md

 informed decisions and optimize content strategies post-merger, with the ultimate goal of establishing Lio-Jotstar as the leading OTT platform in India.
 I analysed the data and provided insights.

-Used MySQL, SQL, Python Pandas and Numpy for exploratory data analysis and fetchinh the relevant data.
+Technology Stack Used: Used MySQL, SQL, Python Pandas and Numpy for exploratory data analysis and fetching the relevant data.

 Key Insights analysed are
   1) Total Users & Growth Trends